PARENTS PLEASE NOTE:

 Discipline

 Discipline is integral to the successful running of our school.
 We expect our learner's to conduct themselves in a manner that allows for optimal learning and encourages comradery and mutual respect.
 We encourage families to set appropriate behavioural boundaries at home which can be reinforced at school.
 All students attending TKPS are subject to the TKPS Code of Conduct.
-Please download our Prospectus to view the Code of Conduct.
+Please download our prospectus to view the Code of Conduct.

 Money